JonahGroendal/inverse-trs/README.md

 #### Soft Frontrunning
 In theory it's possible for an attacker to predict a price orace update before the transaction is sent to the sequencer by looking at off-chain data such as prices on centralized exchanges.
 Trading on this advanced price knowledge is sometimes called "soft frontrunning".
 To mitigate this, every buy or sell has an associated fee that makes a price change of a given amount unprofitable.
 If, for example, the fee were set to 0.1%, the price would need to change by more than 0.1% for gains to be greater than the trade's fee.

-## Behavior in event of undercollateralization
+## Behavior in Event of Undercollateralization
 If the value of the protection seller pool drops to zero, the remaining collateral in the protection buyer pool is split among stablecoin holders.
-Protection seller tokens can't be minted or burned durring this time.
+Protection seller tokens can't be minted or burned during this time.